 2 drops nutmeg essential oil

-This gingerbread room spray combines notes of vanilla and the molasses-like sweetness of tonka bean with the spiciness of cinnamon bark and ginger.
-It’s the perfect blend of sugar and spice, just like gingerbread cookies.
+A gingerbread room spray blend that combines notes of vanilla and the molasses-like sweetness of tonka bean with the spiciness of cinnamon bark and ginger.
+This quintessential scent is perfect for creating a homemade Christmas spray that fills your home with the aroma of fresh baked gingerbread cookies.

 Peppermint Mocha Room Spray